SampleEnvironment/frappy/doc/source/tutorial_helevel.rst

         identification = [('cid', r'CCU4.*')]

-    # inheriting the HasIodev mixin creates us a private attribute *_iodev*
-    # for talking with the hardware
+    # inheriting HasIO allows us to use the communicate method for talking with the hardware
     # Readable as a base class defines the value and status parameters
-    class HeLevel(HasIodev, Readable):
+    class HeLevel(HasIO, Readable):
         """He Level channel of CCU4"""

         # define the communication class to create the IO module
-        iodevClass = CCU4IO
+        ioClass = CCU4IO

         # define or alter the parameters
         # as Readable.value exists already, we give only the modified property 'unit'